 Learn more than the basics.
 Scare people with your knowledge.
 Educate yourself about budgeting, savings, retirement, investing, real estate, and net worth.
 Start here.

-Know the various budgeting programs (50/30/20, envelope budget, and zero-based budget), know how much you should save for retirement each month, and where you can cut costs.
+Know how much you should save for retirement each month, and where you can cut costs.

 Know Your Family’s Money Situation

 You can’t have a say in your family’s finances unless you know what’s going on.

 Ask to see the bank and credit card statements.
 Pay attention to how much money comes in each month and how much goes out.

 - Are you bringing in enough to cover what goes out, or are you living on credit?